 Blog

-family smiling and laughing at each other
+nurse and patient looking at each other

 Which Is Better—Assisted or Home Living?